 Piccadilly Circus information

 John Nash had originally designed Regent St and Piccadilly in the 1820s to be the two most elegant streets in town but, curbed by city planners, couldn’t realise his dream to the full.
 He may be disappointed, but suitably astonished, with Piccadilly Circus today: a traffic maelstrom, deluged with visitors and flanked by flashing advertisement panels.
-A seething hubbub, ‘it’s like Piccadilly Circus’, as the expression goes, but it's certainly fun.
+‘It’s like Piccadilly Circus’, as the expression goes, but it's certainly fun.

 Piccadilly Circus has become a postcard for the city, buzzing with the liveliness that makes it exciting to be in London.
 'Piccadilly' was named in the 17th century for the stiff collars (picadils) that were the sartorial staple of the time (and were the making of a nearby tailor’s fortune), while 'Circus' comes from the Latin word meaning ring or circle.

-At the centre of the circus stands the famous aluminium statue, Anteros, twin brother of Eros, dedicated to the philanthropist and child-labour abolitionist Lord Shaftesbury.
-The sculpture was at first cast in gold, but was later replaced by newfangled aluminium, the first outdoor statue in that metal.
-Down the years, the angel has been mistaken for Eros, the God of Love, and the misnomer has stuck (you’ll even see signs for ‘Eros’ from the Underground).
+At the centre of the circus stands the famous aluminium statue, Anteros , twin brother of Eros, dedicated to the philanthropist and child-labour abolitionist Lord Shaftesbury.
+Named The Angel of Christian Charity , the sculpture was at first cast in gold, but was later replaced by newfangled aluminium, the first outdoor statue in the lightweight metal.
+Through the years, the figure has been mistaken for Eros, the God of Love, and the misnomer has stuck (you’ll even see signs for ‘Eros’ from the Underground).